It is sometimes difficult to speak up in the workplace, even if we know it affects our own health and safety.

 - The taboo against ‘grassing somebody up’ may need to be broken to help someone do their job more safely.
 They may end up thanking you for it.

-- If you’re finding your concern falls on deaf ears, or it is proving too much of a challenge to raise internally, report to CIRAS.
+If you’re finding that your concern falls on deaf ears, or it is proving too much of a challenge to raise internally, report to CIRAS.